uhwgmxorg/MyNodeJsMiniHttpServer.node/README.md

 # MyNodeJsMiniHttpServer.node
-it contains the simplest form of a web server written in JavaScript with PUT and POST routes.
+a mini http web server in JavaScript for nodes.js it contains the simplest form of a web server written in JavaScript with PUT and POST routes.
 The web server can be addressed on port 3000 with curl.

 There are a lot of identical or similar examples on the net that demonstrate the same thing, so the code is nothing special.
 I put extra emphasis on minimalism.